ntk148v/til/amazon/courses/aws-saa-c03/README.md

       - Cognito (external users)
       - Custom autorizer (own logic)
     - Custom Domain name HTTPS security
-- Amazon Step functions:
+- AWS Step functions:
   - Build serverless visual workflow to orchestrate your Lambda functions.
   - Workflow as a Service
   - Integrate with other AWS services
   - Use cases: order fulfillment, data processing, web applications,...
-- Amazon Cognito:
+- AWS Cognito:
   - A developer-centric and cost-effictive customer identify and access management (CIAM) service that scales to millions of users.
   - Main components:
     - User pool: User directory that provides sign-up and sign-in options for app user.